<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Most of the fixtures found in a commercial office lobby include a variety – or combination – of cove lighting, recessed lighting, and track lighting.

 Recessed cans are commonly used to illuminate a room in a way that makes the space feel larger.
-In lobbies with high ceilings, these fixtures most often use compact fluorescent bulbs, though it's not out of the question to see smaller HID bulbs.
+In lobbies with high ceilings, these fixtures most often use compact fluorescent bulbs, though it's not out of the question to see smaller HID bulbs

 CFL-4-Pin